 - Degree of supervisor responsibility - The ability to work effectively in the role of supervisor, respecting organizational values and policies while meeting objectives.

 - Exposure to confrontational situations - The ability to work effectively when confronted by an individual or when encountering confrontational situations requiring the employee to take action.

 - Exposure to distractions - The ability to work effectively in the presence of visual, auditory or other distractions.

-- Exposure to emotionally stressful situations - The ability to work effectively in emotionally stressful situations or when exposed to emotionally distressed individuals in person, over the telephone, or via other communication channels such as Twitter, Facebook, etc.
+- Exposure to distressed people - The ability to work effectively when exposed to emotionally individuals in person or over the phone, or other communication channels such as social media.

-- Overlapping tasks - The ability to perform and/or monitor more than one task or function at a time, and to judge when tasks or functions require attention.
-It involves the ability to prioritize tasks and manage time effectively.
+- Overlapping tasks - The ability to perform and/or monitor more than one task or function at a time, and identify when tasks or functions require attention.

 - Problem solving and analysis - The ability to work effectively at solving problems and analyzing situations and information.

 - Recall - The ability to recall and retrieve, on demand, information that has been previously learned.